eabz/runic/schema/postgres.md

 # PostgreSQL Schema Documentation

-This document describes the PostgreSQL schema for the indexer, converted from the ScyllaDB schema.
+This document describes the PostgreSQL schema for the indexer.

 ## Schema Overview